microsoft/windows-containers-demos/django-poll-app/documentation/pollapp.md

 ![image](./overview.png)

-Figure below shows the containerized Django-poll web application and deployment to a Kubernetes cluster.
+Figure below shows the containerized Django-PollApp web application and deployment to a Kubernetes cluster.

 ![image](./Architecture.png)